amareshkumar/integration/README.md

 On Windows create a Visual Studio solution by executing:

 	cmake -G "Visual Studio 14 2015 Win64" ..
+	cmake -G "Visual Studio 16 2019" -A x64 ../"  (vs 2019)
+	Other options could be: (depending upon architecture and toolset used) cmake -G "Visual Studio 16 2019" -A Win32 cmake -G "Visual Studio 16 2019" -A x64 cmake -G "Visual Studio 16 2019" -A ARM cmake -G "Visual Studio 16 2019" -A ARM64

 On Linux/MacOS create a makefile by executing: